manussekhar/AWS_SAA_C02_Notes/EC2/EBS Snapshots.md

 Can copy snapshots across [[Region]]s or [[Availabilty Zone]]s

 Archives
-Can move the snapshots to an archive tier that is 75% cheaper. takes 24 to 72 hoi
+Can move the snapshots to an archive tier that is 75% cheaper. takes 24 to 72 houtd